LowFER: Practices

 LowFER operation is practiced in the United States and Canada on radio frequencies between 160 kHz and 190 kHz which is sometimes referred to as the 1750-meter band, and in the past as the 1875-meter band.
 In much of the world, including the U.S., there is an adjacent amateur radio band at 136–138 kHz with a number of U.S. amateur radio operators authorized to transmit on that band (notification and lack of objection from power utilities is required).

 Radio operators who conduct low-frequency experimental operations on the LowFER band are known as LowFERs (pronounced "loafers").
 Many LowFERs are also licensed radio amateurs, although an amateur radio license is not required for LowFER communications in those countries in Region 2, as long as the power is below a nationally prescribed limit, often 1 W.

 Equipment

 Practical antennas at these frequencies are much shorter than the wavelength, making it difficult to efficiently radiate much useful power.
-By current U.S. and Canadian regulations, LowFER transmitters may not have antenna and feed line lengths longer than 15 m, or final RF stage input powers that exceeds 1 watt.
+By current U.S. and Canadian regulations, LowFER transmitters may not have antenna and feed line lengths longer than 15 m, or final RF stage input powers that exceed 1 watt.
 Telegraphy and digital modes are the most commonly used for communications, but speech transmission via amplitude modulation (AM) or single-sideband modulation (SSB) is also allowed.
 Even with such short antennas and low transmit power, LowFER stations have been heard at distances approaching 1,000 miles by listeners using sophisticated receiving setups.